-One of the liveliest and most populated cities in the world, Mexico City, is a must-visit for any solo traveler.
+One of the liveliest and most populated cities in the world, Mexico City, is a must-visit for any solo female traveler.
 Long, winding streets reveal endless opportunities for fun, cultural enrichment, and discovery.
 The city’s diverse neighborhoods make it a popular weekend getaway destination among art enthusiasts, foodies, urbanists, and families alike.
-With a city this large, I had to create a Mexico City Travel Guide!
+With a city this large, I had to create a Mexico City Solo Female Travel Guide!

 Mexico City is the center of anthropological history and Latin American art as the oldest capital city in the Americas.
 From museums to stunning public architecture and murals, Mexico City’s renowned arts and culture scene are evident wherever you look.